PRANC: Pseudo RAndom Networks for Compacting deep models: Future directions

-{\bf Generative models for memory-replay:} Our method can be used to compact a generative model (e.g., GAN), where the $\alpha$ parameters may be stored in the agent or sent to another agent.
+PRANC can enable multiple future directions: \\ {\bf Generative models for memory-replay:} Our method can be used to compact a generative model (e.g., GANs or diffusion models), where the $\alpha$ parameters may be stored in the agent or sent to another agent.
 Then, any agent can reconstruct the model in the future and draw samples from it that are similar to the samples that were used earlier to train the model.
 This enables memory replay in lifelong learning in a single agent with limited memory or in multiple agents with limited communication.

 {\bf Progressive compactness:} In this method, we assumed a set of basis models with no specific ordering.
 However, one can optimize $\alpha$ so that the earlier indices of $\alpha$ can reconstruct an acceptable model.
 Then, depending on the communication or storage budget, the target agent can decide on how many $\alpha$ parameters it needs by trading off between accuracy and compactness.
-We showed that sorting $\alpha$ values is a first step in this direction, but as the future work, one can optimize $\alpha$ by simply calculating the loss for various subsets of $\alpha$s and minimizing their summation.
+We showed that sorting $\alpha$ values is a first step in this direction, but one may learn them in decreasing importance order as a future work.